 For information on copyright permissions see Copyright and your thesis.
 See Requesting permission.

-For more information see copyright Basics and FAQs.
+For more information see copyright Basics and contacts.

 What if my zpass or student ID has expired?

 If your student ID and password have expired, we can submit your thesis on your behalf.
 Please email the thesis files (master and public copy) to Library digital thesis team as attachments.
 You must provide the required following information when completing the online submission of your thesis:

 - Details of your thesis supervisor: Surname, First name, Faculty and School in order